 North Carolina has received more than \$110.5 billion in federal pandemic recovery funding since March 2020 (see Figure 1 below).
 Two-thirds of these funds are non-grant funds (e.g., economic impact payments, the Paycheck Protection Program, etc.).
 The remaining third are federal grants to state entities, hospitals, colleges, etc., to support pandemic response and recovery.
-North Carolina's state and local units of government have received a total of \$12.9 billion from the Coronavirus Relief Fund (CRF) and the State and Local Fiscal Recovery Funds1.
-These broad use funds have been critical in responding to the pandemic and accelerating the state's recovery.
+North Carolina's state and local units of government have received a total of \$12.9 billion from the Coronavirus Relief Fund (CRF) and the State and Local Fiscal Recovery Funds.
+These broaduse funds have been critical in responding to the pandemic and accelerating the state's recovery.
 North Carolina appropriated its full allotment of SFRF through S.L.
-2021-180, totaling \$5.4 billion supporting more than 190 unique projects.
+2021-180, totaling \$5.4 billion and supporting more than 190 unique projects.
 S.L.
 2021-180 was signed into law by Governor Cooper on November 18, 2021, and the budget certification process was completed in late January 2022.
 In July 2022, S.L.
 2022-74 was enacted, amending some SFRF-funded programs.
-Since the S.L.
-2022-74 was enacted after the reporting period, changes will be incorporated into future reports.
+Allotments in this report reflect changes made by S.L.
+2022-74.